 The Restaurant version of this recipe uses small shrimp that are breaded and fried, but after trying it with suateed shrimp, I realize that the magic is really in the sauce and not in the breading.
 The sauce is simple and uses common ingredients.

-It is supper easy to make to taste and you can substitute chopped, cooked chicken or another type of seafood in place of the shrimp.
+It is super easy to make to taste and you can substitute chopped, cooked chicken or another type of seafood in place of the shrimp.

 - Make the sauce: In a large bowl, whisk together the mayonnaise, chili garlic sauce, lemon juice, Sriracha, and sweetener.
 Set aside.